We solve the main questions related to taxes in Spain

 - Income from economic activities.

-- Capital gains (lottery, gambling winnings, sales of assets such as homes, stocks, etc.).
+- Capital gains (lottery, gambling winnings, government grants, sales of assets such as homes, stocks, shares, etc.).

-These revenues, in turn, are divided into two sections with two different tax rates:
+These revenues are then divided into two sections with two different tax rates:

 Are there any tax deductions for living in Spain?